This secret method for making the Perfect Corn on the Cob comes straight from Mom’s kitchen. It comes out sweet and crunchy every time.

 How To Make Perfect Corn on the Cob

-- Fill a large stockpot about halfway with cold water, add sugar and bring to a boil (don't add salt to the water.. salt will toughen the corn, add the salt AFTER it is already cooked).
+- Fill a large stockpot about halfway with cold water, add sugar and bring to a boil.
+Do not add salt.

 - Remove from water with tongs and serve with butter, salt and pepper.